-After what feels like a lifetime, the warmer weather is finally with us, and we’re all be looking to spend our weekends in a pretty beer garden enjoying an icy drink.
+After what feels like a lifetime, the warmer weather is finally with us, and we’ll all be looking to spend our weekends in a pretty beer garden enjoying an icy drink.
 Luckily for us, Cheltenham is a beautiful town with some great options when it comes to beer gardens.
 The town has something for all of us, whether your tipple of choice is a craft beer, or a local gin.
 There are so many beer gardens to choose from in Cheltenham, from those also serving great food to beer gardens with a view.
 Here’s my guide to the best beer gardens in Cheltenham, Gloucestershire.

 The Rising Sun, Cleeve Hill